 THIRD STAGE The third stage is linked to the central core by a latticework structure.
 Ignition of the third stage's main engine occurs approximately 2 seconds before shutdown of the central core.
 The third stage engine's thrust directly separates the stage from the central core.
 In between the oxidizer and fuel tanks is an intermediate bay where avionics systems are located.
 This stage uses a RD-0110 engine with four combustion chambers and nozzles.
 Four vernier nozzles provide three-axis flight control.
 The third stage engine nominally burns for 240 seconds.
 After engine cut-off and separation of the fourth stage, the third stage performs an avoidance maneuver by opening an outgassing valve in the liquid oxygen tank.

-FREGAT UPPER STAGE (FOURTH STAGE) Flight qualified in 2000, the Fregat upper stage is an autonomous and flexible upper stage that is designed to operate as an orbital vehicle.
+FREGAT UPPER STAGE (FOURTH STAGE) Flight qualified in 2000, the Freqat upper stage is an autonomous and flexible upper stage that is designed to operate as an orbital vehicle.
 It extends the capability of the lower three stages of the Soyuz vehicle to provide access to a full range of orbits (LEO, SSO, MEO, GTO, GEO and escape).
 In order to provide the Fregat with high initial reliability, several flight-proven subsystems and components from previous spacecraft and rockets are incorporated into the upper stage.
 The upper stage consists of 6 spherical tanks (4 for propellants, 2 for avionics) arrayed in a circle, with trusses passing through the tanks to provide structural support.
 The stage is independent from the lower three stages, having its own guidance, navigation, control, tracking, and telemetry systems.
 The stage uses storable propellants (UDMH/NTO) and can be restarted up to 20 times in flight, thus enabling it to carry out complex mission profiles.
 It can provide the customer with 3-axis stabilization or spin-up of their spacecraft.
+DIGITAL CONTROL SYSTEM This modernized version of Soyuz includes the digital control system with a digital computer and inertial measurement unit (IMU) based on proven technology, giving the Soyuz improved navigation accuracy and control capability.
+The digital control system is located primarily in the equipment bay of the third stage.
+The introduction of the digital control system leads to the following advantages:

-PAYLOAD ACCOMMODATION The current Soyuz flies the S-type fairing, with external diameter of 3.7 m and a length of 7.7 m.
+- A more flexible and more efficient attitude control system (ACS) capable of handling the increased aerodynamic instability generated by the larger ST fairing. - Increased accuracy in the flight of the first three stages of the Soyuz. - The ability to perform in-flight roll maneuvers as well as in-plane yaw steering (dog-leg) maneuvers.
+PAYLOAD ACCOMMODATION The current Soyuz flies the ST-type fairing, with external diameter of 4.1 m and a length of 11.4 m.
 The Fregat upper stage is encapsulated in the fairing with the payload and a payload adapter/dispenser.
 Starsem has already developed a series of adapters and dispensers, which may be used directly by the customer.
 Starsem can also carry out development of new adapter or dispenser tailored to the customer's spacecraft.